Javascript is not enabled.

 AARP (Getty Images, 2)

-About 70 percent of adults 50 and older experience joint pain at least occasionally, and 60 percent have been told they have some form of arthritis, according to a 2022 report from the University of Michigan National Poll on Healthy Aging, supported by AARP.
+About 70 percent of adults 50 and older experience joint pain at least occasionally, and 60 percent have been told they have some form of arthritis, according to a 2022 report from the University of Michigan’s National Poll on Healthy Aging, supported by AARP.

 More than 32.5 million U.S. adults have the most common form of arthritis, known as osteoarthritis.

-When it comes to managing this pain, many adults are taking matters into their own hands, testing out acupuncture and massage, the University of Michigan poll found.
-Others are popping pain relievers, swallowing supplements and even seeking experimental therapies.
+When it comes to managing arthritis pain, many adults are trying new remedies like acupuncture and massage, the University of Michigan poll found.
+Others are using pain relievers, supplements and even experimental therapies.

 “Don’t hesitate to talk to your doctor, especially if you’re taking medications to help manage it,” she says.
 “Even over-the-counter medications can have risks.”

-Another reason to consult a doctor: Given the plethora of treatments available for joint pain, some of which don’t work or might not work for you, “it is our job to synthesize the evidence and the science that’s out there,” says Dr. Karl Koenig, an orthopedic surgeon who specializes in hip and knee arthritis and executive director of the Musculoskeletal Institute at UT Health Austin.
+Another reason to consult a doctor: Given the plethora of treatments available for joint pain, some of which don’t work or might not work for you, “it is our job to synthesize the evidence and the science that’s out there,” says Dr. Karl Koenig.
+He’s an orthopedic surgeon who specializes in hip and knee arthritis and executive director of the Musculoskeletal Institute at UT Health Austin.

 “It’s a natural wear and tear phenomenon from living in a world with gravity,” says Dr. Robert Sterling, chair of the Department of Orthopaedic Surgery at the George Washington University School of Medicine and Health Sciences.

-But there are things that can help mitigate the pain from osteoarthritis.
 Here are some joint pain treatments older adults are trying, according to the research, and the evidence behind them.

+Moving your body can help alleviate some of the pain, stiffness and swelling you feel when you have arthritis.
 “People often think if it hurts, I shouldn’t move,” Koenig says.
 With osteoarthritis pain, however, it’s the opposite.

-People with arthritis pain also tend to have some associated weakness in the muscles around the affected joint, Sterling says.
-Doing a supervised exercise program like physical therapy has been shown to improve arthritis symptoms, he adds.
+People with arthritis pain also tend to have some associated weakness in the muscles around the affected joint, Sterling says, and exercise can help improve that.

-Furthermore, exercise helps keep your weight down, which is another important factor in controlling osteoarthritis pain.
-Studies have shown that every pound of body weight you lose takes four pounds of force off the knee, says Sean S. Rajaee, an adult reconstruction and joint replacement surgeon at Cedars-Sinai Medical Center in Los Angeles.
+Furthermore, exercise helps keep your weight down, which is another important factor in controlling arthritis pain.
+Studies have shown that every pound of body weight you lose takes four pounds of force off the knee, says Dr. Sean S. Rajaee, an adult reconstruction and joint replacement surgeon at Cedars-Sinai Medical Center in Los Angeles.

 “If someone were to lose five or 10 pounds, that’s taking up to 20 or 40 pounds off their knee, and if they’re taking 5,000 steps or 10,000 steps a day, that’s a lot of potential protection that you’d get from a little bit of weight loss,” Rajaee says.